-INNOCADEMY ALLEGAN CAMPUS RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE OF GOVERNMENTAL FUND TO THE STATEMENT OF ACTIVITIES YEAR ENDED JUNE 30, 2021
+INNOCADEMY ALLEGAN CAMPUS RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE OF GOVERNMENTAL FUND TO THE STATEMENT OF ACTIVITIES YEAR ENDED JUNE 30, 2022

-Net change in fund balances total governmental funds Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
-In the statement of activities these costs are allocated over their estimated useful lives as depreciation.
-Capital outlay 13,150 Depreciation expense (16,016) Change in net position of governmental activities \$ 17,864
+Net change in fund balances total governmental funds \$ (1,733) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+In the statement of activities these costs are allocated over their estimated useful lives as depreciation/amortization Capital outlay 47,450 Depreciation/amortization expense (62,488) Proceeds and repayments of principal on long-term debts are other financing sources and expenditures in the governmental funds, but not in the statement of activities (where they are additions and reductions of liabilities).
+Payments on notes from direct borrowings and direct placements 40,238 Change in net position of governmental activities \$ 23,467